 Hello lovely people!
-Today I’m going to walk you through sewing the button up waistband on the Flint pants or shorts!
+Today I’m going to walk you through sewing the button-up waistband on the Flint pants or shorts!
 This will apply to View A & C in the pattern.
 It’s super easy and only involves one pattern piece, which is rad.
 For my pair, I decided to add an extra set of buttons on the opposite side of the waistband to match the closures.
 I think it makes for a really cute look!

 Ok, let’s get sewing!

 The first step is to attach lightweight fusible interfacing to the wrong side of the Waistband .
-Instead of cutting out the interfacing before attaching to the fabric, I like to block fuse.
+Instead of cutting out the interfacing before attaching it to the fabric, I like to block fuse.
 Cut a piece of fabric large enough to fit all pieces requiring interfacing, and attach interfacing to the wrong side.
 Then cut out all the pieces that require interfacing from the pre-interfaced fabric.
-For a full tutorial on block fusing check out this post.
+For a full tutorial on block fusing, check out this post.

 Don’t forget to make sure that all notches are marked on the waistband as it will help with attaching to the pants.
 Mark all buttons and buttonholes on the fabric at this stage with either tailor’s tacks or tailor’s chalk.